Bbs1412/aws_beginner_project/README.md

 1. After you make any new changes, make sure to `add > commit > push` them to your GitHub repository.

 1. If you get any errors or issues, ChatGPT is always a good friend to help you out 😅.

+## Remember:
+- AWS resources can be used across various regions.
+- Make sure that you always select the same region for all the resources you create, to avoid any issues later.
+(Regions are visible in the top right corner of the AWS console.)
+- Default region is `us-east-1`, so you can use that for all the resources.

+## Set Up S3 Bucket (Optional):
+- In the project code files, static assets are served from the EC2 instance itself.
+- Optionally, you can use S3 to serve the static assets.
+- Make the below mentioned changes first:
+    - Uncomment the S3 bucket code in the [`static/script.js`](static/script.js#L39) and [`templates/place_detail.html`](templates/place_detail.html#L49).
+    - Fill in the S3 URL in the [`app.py`](app.py).
+    - Commit new changes to github.
+- Now, you can follow these steps to create S3 bucket and upload the static assets with public access:
+    1. Go to the [AWS Console](https://console.aws.amazon.com/) and log in to your AWS account.
+    1. Navigate to the S3 service.
+(You can search for "S3" in the search bar.)
+    1. Click on "Create bucket".
+    1. Name you bucket something like `travel-guide-project` (or any unique name)
+    1. Keeping other settings to their defaults, scroll down to ***Block Public Access settings for this bucket*** section and uncheck the **Block all public access** option.
+Acknowledge the warning and click on **Create bucket** button.
+    1. If name is already taken, you can try with a different name.

+- Add `Bucket Policy` to allow public access to the bucket:
+    1. Click on the bucket name you just created.
+    1. Go to the **Permissions** tab.
+    1. Scroll down to the **Bucket policy** section and click on **Edit**.
+    1. Add the following policy, replacing `travel-guide-project` with your actual bucket name:
+        ```json
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "PublicReadGetObject",
+                    "Effect": "Allow",
+                    "Principal": "*",
+                    "Action": "s3:GetObject",
+                    "Resource": "arn:aws:s3:::travel-guide-project/*"
+                }
+            ]
+        }
+        ```
+    1. Click on **Save changes**.

+- Test the bucket:
+    1. Go to the bucket you just created.
+    1. Click on the **Upload** button and upload some test image file to the bucket.
+    1. Once uploaded, click on the file name to view its details.
+    1. On the page, you will see the **Object URL**.
+This is the public URL of the file you just uploaded.
+    1. Try checking file url on another browser or in incognito mode.
+It should be accessible publicly.

+- Now, you can add all the assets from [static/images](static/images) directory to the S3 bucket.

+# 🧹 Cleanup:

+## S3 Bucket:
+- To delete the S3 bucket, go to the S3 service in the AWS console.
+- First you need to clear all the objects in the bucket before deleting it.
+- Click on the bucket name you created, then go to the **Objects** tab.
+- Select all the objects in the bucket and press **Delete** button.
+- Follow any extra steps on the screen to confirm deletion of objects.
+- Now go back to the **Buckets** tab, select the bucket you want to delete, and click on the **Delete** button.
+- Confirm the deletion by typing the bucket name when prompted.